maojrs/topics_book/README.md

 ## About
-This is an interactive book on advance topics in mathematics and science at a level suitable for young students being initiated in the world of science.
-The book is aimed at the level of last year high school students and first years bachelor students with an interest in math and science.
-Each chapter consists of an interesting self-contained advanced topic that requires developing some mathematical/scientific concepts.
+This is an interactive book on advanced topics in mathematics and science for young students being initiated in the world of science.
+The level is suitable for last year high school students and first year bachelor's students with an interest in math and science.
+Each chapter consists of an interesting self-contained advanced topic that requires developing specific mathematical/scientific concepts.
 The book illustrates and viualizes the concepts using code and interactive apps.
+At the end of each chapter, the book provides a list of suggested projects that build upon the material of the chapter, which are ideal for class hands-on projects.
+Each suggested project provides a guideline and is assigned a difficulty level from one to five.

 ## Getting started
 To get started just open the [book webpage](https://maojrs.github.io/topics_book/) and click on a chapter.